MissMeriel/PreFixer/README.md

 # Automated Generation of Transformations to Mitigate Sensor Hardware Migration in ADS

-Learning transformations between vision datasets to overcome sensor hardware versioning
+Accepted to IEEE Robotics and Automation Letters (RA-L) April 2024, presented at IEEE Conference on Robotics and Automation (ICRA) May 2025

 paper: [IEEE Robotics and Automation Letters (RA-L)](https://ieeexplore.ieee.org/document/10539233)
 video: [YouTube](https://www.youtube.com/watch?v=t7dW_dZso8s)

 ## Overview
-The main idea of this project is to come up with a universal transformation between dataset distributions.
+PreFixer learns unsupervised a universal transformation between dataset distributions.
 The difference between these dataset distributions are a result of hardware versioning between sensors.
 This transformation should preserve several properties of the original dataset:
 1. The prediction of the base model.